damicoac/wunderlistExport/README.md

 * Need more robust error checking
 * Doesnt expoxt subtasks properly
 * Need to add command line arguements
-* It currently doesnt parse dates properly
+* It currently doesnt parse dates properly.
+It is off by one day.
-* It currently doesnt export recurring tasks
+* need to double check that recurring tasks are properly parsed

 ###Usage: